 Flex-Line® Low Friction Linings Solutions

 Bulk materials don’t always flow reliably.
-They compact, rat-hole and arch and results can be costly.
+They compact, rathole, and arch, which can be costly.
 Production shuts down.
-Work hours are wasted and safety is compromised.
+Work hours are wasted, and safety is compromised.
 But you can achieve mass flow and get your business moving again.

 Problems that are frequently encountered involve: